felipevolpone/ray/README.md

         return {'username': 'ray'} if user else None
 ```

-Now, you can just add this to your endpoint:
+If you want protect all the operations in this endpoint, you can just add this:
 ```python
 @endpoint('/person', authentication=MyAuth)
 class PersonModel(ModelInterface):